statechannels/nitro-gui/README.md

   - unique rpc port
   - unique channel signing key (a funded account on hardhat will be selected automatically)

-And then drive the network by clicking on a button in the dashboard of one of the participants.
+And then drive the network using e.g. the [command line tool](./packages/nitro-rpc-client).
+You should see changes reflected in the UI.

 The interactions are shown in this diagram: